RobertK66/obc_1769_core/doc/m02_flash_prog.md

 ![Step2](pic/Flash2.jpg)

-- run the toll and check if program was successful.
+- run the tool and check if program was successful.

 ![Step3](pic/Flash3.jpg)